Bablu7011/DISCOVER-DOLLAR-ASSIGNMENT/README.md

 EC2_SSH_KEY	      Contents of your .pem key
 ```

-Note: If the EC2 instance is restarted and you have not used an Elastic IP, you have to update the EC2_HOST secret with the new public IP every time.
+I didn’t use an Elastic IP for the EC2 instance, so the public IP changes on every restart.
+Because of this, the EC2_HOST secret must be updated each time with the new public IP.
+I used a t2.micro instance to avoid additional costs, so performance may be slow.
+If needed, you can upgrade the instance type for better performance or attach an Elastic IP to avoid IP changes.

 5. Running This Project From Scratch